 Find Windows edition, version, and build from ISO file

-To find Windows edition, version, and build from ISO file, follow these steps-
+To find the Windows edition, version, and build from the ISO file, follow these steps-

 - Double-click on the ISO file in File Explorer.